mfirry/typed-paths-js/README.md

 ### High level API: Graphs

 A first example of high level api is a simple bar graph.
+Let's see `paths-js` example of such a graph:

   ```js
   var bar = Bar({